cnizzardini/cakephp-swagger-bake/README.md

 A delightfully tasty tool for generating Swagger documentation with OpenApi 3.0.0 schema.
 This plugin automatically builds your Swagger UI and ReDoc from your existing cake models and routes.

-- Creates paths and operations from your [RESTful](https://book.cakephp.org/4/en/development/rest.html) routes.
+- Creates paths and operations from your [RESTful](https://book.cakephp.org/4/en/development/rest.html) routes and controllers.
 - Creates schema from your Entities and Tables.
 - Provides additional functionality through Annotations and Doc Blocks.
 - Provides a bake theme for auto-generating RESTful controller methods.